 Wisconsin, known as "America's Dairyland," is a leader in the production of milk, cheese and other dairy products.
 The state also has a strong manufacturing sector.
 Wisconsin is in the Great Lakes region, bordered on the north by Lake Superior and on the east by Lake Michigan.
-Wisconsin covers 54,310 square miles, with a 2012 estimated population of 5,726,398 people – 1,505,658 living in rural Wisconsin (USDA-ERS).
+Wisconsin covers 54,310 square miles, with a 2014 estimated population of 5,757,564 people – 1,504,295 living in rural Wisconsin (USDA-ERS).
 Madison, the capital, is located in the southern region of the state.
 The state’s largest cities are Milwaukee, Madison and Green Bay.
-According to the U.S. Census Bureau, 88.2% of the state’s population is white, 6.5% is African American/Black, 2.5% is Asian, 1.1% is American Indian & Alaska Native, and 6.2% is of Hispanic/Latino origin (2012).
+According to the U.S. Census Bureau, 88.1% of the state’s population is white, 6.5% is African American/Black, 2.5% is Asian, 1.1% is American Indian & Alaska Native, and 6.3% is of Hispanic/Latino origin (2013).

-There are 125 hospitals in Wisconsin (Kaiser, 2011).
-The state has 58 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 54 Rural Health Clinics in Wisconsin (Kaiser, 2012), and 16 Federally Qualified Health Centers provide services at 89 sites in the state (Kaiser, 2011).
+There are 129 hospitals in Wisconsin (Kaiser, 2013).
+The state has 58 hospitals identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are 67 Rural Health Clinics in Wisconsin (CMS, 2015), and 16 Federally Qualified Health Centers provide services at 96 sites in the state (NACHC, 2013).

 There are more organizations related to Wisconsin in the organizations section.